jad6/CV/README.md

 ## Old Fashioned Way

-If you cannot compile or download the app, the file ```Jad's CV.pdf``` above can be downloaded.
+If you cannot compile or download the app, you can download [Jad's CV.pdf](https://raw.githubusercontent.com/jad6/CV/master/Jad's%20CV.pdf).
 However, the PDF version of my CV is slightly less informative than the app as the projects I worked on have been omitted.